Metrist-Software/marmoset/README.md

 # Marmoset

-Marmosets are very cute little monkeys, certainly in comparison with our cousin the Gorrilla.
+Marmosets are very cute little monkeys, certainly in comparison with our cousin the Gorilla.

 This library is a very cute little implementation of [Facebook's Time Series Database](https://web.archive.org/web/20210811185230/https://www.vldb.org/pvldb/vol8/p1816-teller.pdf).

 The purpose of this library is to compactly store Orchestrator-local time series data on disk.
-The idea is to use Gorrilla's compaction to deflate data, and then have some sort of data storage scheme around it.
+The idea is to use Gorilla's compaction to deflate data, and then have some sort of data storage scheme around it.

 ## Installation